DeviCharishma/takehome/README.md

 ### Tech Requirements

 * You must use NextJS for the front-end.
-You are encouraged to use third-party libraries such as a UI framework or form validation library for your own convenience.
+You are encouraged to use third-party libraries such as a form validation library for your own convenience.
 * The back-end must be done with the provided express server.
 Add on to it as much as you’d like, but the assignment must be completed using express.
 * You must implement your solution using the provided database schema, since this is what we'll be